DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 ---

-## Task T4: Delete Task
+## Task T4: Filter and Delete Tasks

 **Scenario**:
-"The task 'Test entry' is no longer needed.
-Delete it from the list."
+"You have caught up on all of your 2850 work, use the filter to search for all tasks relating to 2850 and delete them"

 **Setup**:
-- Task ID 8: "Test entry" (visible in list)
+- Create at least 8 tasks, 3 of which relate to 2850 and should be deleted.

 **Success criteria**:
 - Participant clicks Delete button
 - Confirms deletion (HTMX path) or submits form (no-JS)
 - Task removed from list
-- Completed within 45 seconds
+- Completed within 150 seconds
+- Target time 45 seconds

 **Metrics**:
 - Time from click Delete to confirmation (ms)